-Creating a Family Board
+Creating a Family Board of Directors

 Steve Hayes is an attorney specializing in adoption and assisted reproductive law.
-Steve has been a litigator for more than 35 years.
-He has been recognized in Best Lawyers in America, Wisconsin Super Lawyers, as a Leader in the Lawand in Milwaukee Magazine as one of the top attorneys in his field in the Milwaukee area.
-He has volunteered his time as president or board member for lawyer organizations, Milwaukee’s public television station, his church and various adoption groups.
+Steve has been a litigator for more than 40 years.
+He has been recognized in Best Lawyers in America, Wisconsin Super Lawyers, as a Leader in the Law and in Milwaukee Magazine as one of the top attorneys in his field in the Milwaukee area.
+He has volunteered his time as president or board member for lawyer organizations, including the Academy of Adoption and Assisted Reproduction Attorneys, Milwaukee’s public television station, his church and various adoption groups.

 Jamie Morningstar is a fixture in the Utah Product Management scene and has been a part of several of Utah’s most interesting and successful Software as a Service brands.
 She currently serves as a Staff Product Manager at Qualtrics in Provo, Utah.
 Jamie holds a degree in Computer Science from St. Mary’s College of Maryland and an MBA from BYU.
 She was honored as a 2014 Woman to Watch and a 2017 Forty Under 40 award recipient by Utah Business Magazine.
 In her spare time Jamie loves to ski and cycle, participating in many cycling charity events each year as a leader of Team Cycle4Cure.